invertase/react-native-firebase/.github/ISSUE_TEMPLATE/Bug_report.md

 <!---
 Hello there you awesome person;
-This issue list of this repo is exclusively for bug reports.
+Please note that the issue list of this repo is exclusively for bug reports;

 1) For feature requests please visit our [Feature Request Board](https://boards.invertase.io/react-native-firebase).
 2) For questions and support please use our Discord chat: https://discord.gg/C9aK28N or Stack Overflow: https://stackoverflow.com/questions/tagged/react-native-firebase